- Nutritional Assistance Program

 AG recipients also receive a personal needs allowance (PNA) for such items as clothing, medical co-payments, tobacco products, sodas, snacks, over-the-counter medications, dental care, eyeglasses, and activities or items an ALF or AFC provider is not required to provide.

-Refugees who do not meet the requirements for mainstream programs--such as TANF, Medicaid, FAMIS, etc.--may be eligible for time limited refugee cash assistance and refugee medical assistance.
+Refugees who do not meet the requirements for mainstream programs--such as TANF, Medical Assistance, FAMIS, etc.--may be eligible for time limited Refugee Cash Assistance and Refugee Medical Assistance.

-There is an 8 month time limit on the receipt of RCA.
-Virginia Department of Social Services’ Office of Newcomer Services (ONS) administers a refugee employment program called Refugee Social Services Employment Program (RSSEP).
+There is an 8-month time limit on the receipt of RCA.
+RCA recipients, who continue to meet TANF financial requirements, are eligible for RCA for up to 8 months from the date of arrival into the U.S. Virginia Department of Social Services’ Office of Newcomer Services (ONS) administers a refugee employment program called Refugee Social Services Employment Program (RSSEP).
 RSSEP services are delivered by service providers under contract with ONS to provide employment services tailored to the linguistic and cultural needs of refugee populations.
 RSSEP services focus on self-sufficiency and include job counseling, job application assistance, job development, job placement, job orientation, job retention, and English language instruction.

 Energy Assistance Program